Welcome back to Caseon!

 Stay ahead of the curve—don’t miss out on the insights that could transform your legal practice!

-As per case facts a revenue officer appellant forcefully evicted home dwellers from land they claimed possession of demolishing their structures despite explicit court orders and warnings from the High
+As per case facts, a revenue officer (appellant) forcefully evicted home dwellers from land they claimed possession of, demolishing their structures, despite explicit court orders and warnings from the High